10 Therapy Myths Debunked (And the Mostly Wonderful Truth)

-That said, there is a lot of therapeutic work that doesn't require delving into your childhood at all.
+That said, there is a lot of therapeutic work you can do that doesn’t require delving into your childhood at all.

-For example, if you’re getting CBT for depression, while you’ll need to examine and modify old beliefs in order to address your symptoms, you won’t need to pinpoint exactly where they came from.
-And If you’re trying to recover from a recent trauma, you’ll focus more on that event in your sessions than on your early life.
+If you’re getting CBT for depression, you’ll need to examine and modify old beliefs in order to address your symptoms, but you won’t need to pinpoint exactly where those beliefs came from.
+And if you’re trying to recover from a recent trauma, you’ll focus more on that event in your sessions than on your early life.